igouProto/suicapydc/README.md

 # suicapydc
-A discord bot that packed with music playback and some other features.
+A discord bot packed with music playback and some other features.
 <br>Written in Python based on discord.py rewrite.
 Specifically coded for hosting on Heroku.
 <br>Named after Ibuki Suika from the Touhou Project series.
 <br>Most of the respond that will be sent by the bot is hardcoded and is in Traditional Chinese.